|Call For Papers for the 7th Polish-Israeli Young Scholars Workshop on the History and Culture of Polish Jews in Kraków|

 - September 17, 1939 - The Soviet invasion of Poland began without a formal declaration of war.
 The Soviet Union invaded Poland from the east, sixteen days after Germany invaded Poland from the west.
-This act was the implementation of a "secret protocol" of the Molotov–Ribbentrop Pact signed on 23 August 1939, which divided Poland into ”spheres of influence” between the two powers and drastically impacted the future existence of the Polish state and nation.
+This act was the implementation of a secret protocol of the Molotov–Ribbentrop Pact signed on 23 August 1939, which divided Poland into ”spheres of influence” between the two powers and drastically impacted the future existence of the Polish state and nation.

 - September 14, 2000 - Jerzy Giedroyc died in Maisons-Laffitte, France.
-He was a Polish writer, émigré publicist, political activist and one of the most important figures of the Polish diaspora.
-For many years he was an editor of ”Kultura", the highly influential Paris-based periodical on culture and politics.
+He was a Polish writer, émigré publicist, political activist, and one of the most important figures of the Polish diaspora.
+For many years he was an editor of ”Kultura," the highly influential Paris-based periodical on culture and politics.

 - September 12, 1683 - The Battle of Vienna took place.
 It was fought by the Holy Roman Empire and the Polish–Lithuanian Commonwealth, both under the command of Polish King John III Sobieski, against the Ottomans and their vassal and tributary states.
 It was a decisive victory for the Christian coalition in the War of the Holy League and the battle marked the historic end of Ottoman imperial expansion into Europe.

 - September 10, 1939 - The Battle of Wizna ended.
 Between 350 and 720 Poles defended a fortified line for three days against more than 40,000 Germans.
-Wizna is sometimes referred to as the ”Polish Thermopylae".
+Wizna is sometimes referred to as the ”Polish Thermopylae.”
 During the battle, Captain Władysław Raginis, the commanding officer of the Polish force, swore to hold his position as long as he was alive.
 When his units ran out of ammunition, he ordered his men to surrender their arms and committed suicide by throwing himself on a live grenade.

 - September 8, 1968 - Ryszard Siwiec committed suicide by public self-immolation in protest against the Warsaw Pact invasion of Czechoslovakia.
 He was a Polish accountant and former Home Army resistance member.

 - September 1, 1939 - Nazi Germany invaded Poland and began World War II.
 This was followed by a global war, directly involving more than 100 million people from more than 30 countries.
-It was the deadliest conflict in the history of mankind, resulting in 70 to 85 million fatalities.
+It was the deadliest conflict in the history of humanity, resulting in 70 to 85 million fatalities.

 - August 31, 1945 - Stefan Banach, an outstanding Polish mathematician, died in Lwów.
-He is considered one of the world’s most important and influential mathematicians of the 20th century, especialy known as the founder of modern functional analysis.
+He is considered one of the world’s most important and influential mathematicians of the 20th century, especially known as the founder of modern functional analysis.